frankhereford/katamino/README.md

 * 🤖 Vercel (optimization, CDN, etc)
   * 📈 Meaningful analytics
 * 🔑 Auth0
-  * auth0 wildcard domain login, works on every step, same pool of users (or not!, just as easy)
+  * Wildcard domain login, works on every step, same pool of users (or not!, just as easy)
 * ⌨️ TypeScript
 * 🔺 NextJS
 * 🔭 tRPC
-  * The backend is functions you write in javascript
+  * The backend is a set of functions you write in javascript
     * They take arguments and return something, just like normal
     * The type of the arguments and the return value are type inferred
-      * The /function/ defines the api, no extra work
+      * 🪄 The /functions/ define the API, no extra work
 * 🚄 Railway DBs
   * Dev DB per Developer, not local
-    * back to just running `npx next dev` or `npm start dev`
+    * Back to just running `npx next dev` or `npm start dev`
-    * just need a `.env` file with your `DATABASE_URL` configured it in
+    * Just need a `.env` file with your `DATABASE_URL` configured it in
 * 🤑 Cheap!
-  * Free tier is generous, pay-per-compute after that
+  * Free tiers are generous (Vercel & Railway), pay-per-compute after that
 * 🐛 VSCode debugging